Nerve blocks, or neural blockades, are procedures that can help prevent or manage

 debilitating pain that affects the arms, legs, neck, and buttocks.

-You and your health care provider may discuss a nerve block to manage these types
+You and your healthcare provider may discuss a nerve block to manage these types of

 Labor and delivery pain

 Severe facial pain, like trigeminal neuralgia

 Chronic regional pain syndrome, or CRPS